That's it! You've applied to IU Bloomington

 If you have any outstanding items listed, your application will be considered incomplete and will not be reviewed.
 Please send all outstanding To Do List items to our office or contact us if you have questions.

-You can make changes to your application after you have applied by submitting one of the following forms:
+For all other changes to your application after you have applied, please select one of the following:

 - For students who have applied or have been admitted but have not paid the enrollment deposit